This article was updated on May 26th, 2020.

-Located almost half way in between North America and Europe, Iceland is a fairly simply visit from either destination.
+Located almost halfway in between North America and Europe, Iceland is a fairly simple visit from either destination.
 In fact, you can even make Iceland a stopover heading both directions as the local carrier Icelandair offers flights specifically allowing you to stop over for up to a weeks’ time before continuing on to your next destination, all on the same airfare.

 Due to its geothermal characteristics, the island nation produces its power using renewable sources and overall, it’s considered one of the “greenest” countries in the world.
 In addition to using renewable energy sources, the locals are cautious in the products they produce and much of the food you’ll find on the island is locally sourced when possible and carefully produced with environmental sustainability in mind.

-You can easily spend several weeks in Iceland traveling around the country to see the amazing natural landscapes, glaciers, geothermal pools – not to mention their incredibly gay friendly capital city of Reykjavik.
+You can easily spend several weeks in Iceland traveling around the country to see the amazing natural landscapes, glaciers, geothermal pools – not to mention their incredibly gay-friendly capital city of Reykjavik.
 Still, if your time is limited and you have just a few days, it might be best to take a guided tour to catch some of the top highlights located in the southwest of the island; all located just a couple hour’s drive from Reykjavik.
-Our friends at Pink Iceland have teamed up with local expert Iceland Travel, one of the most respected in the country, to offer an LGBT specific tour which includes a four night pre-planned itinerary.
+Our friends at Pink Iceland offer a great selection of gay tours around Iceland.

 And if you’re looking to catch the infamous northern lights on your trip, it’s most recommended to visit from October through February, giving you the best chance of seeing this natural phenomenon.
 So without further adieu, here are a few of Iceland’s top highlights that you can pack into just a few days at this one-of-a-kind destination.